Fire and Building Safety

-From 1 January 2008 a bonded asbestos licence is required for the removal of more that 10 square metres of bonded asbestos.
+From 1 January 2008 a bonded asbestos licence is required for the removal of more than 10 square metres of bonded asbestos.

-Asbestos is only accepted at the following locations only (It is no longer accepted at the Tuncurry Waste Management Centre):
+Asbestos is accepted at the following locations only (It is no longer accepted at the Tuncurry Waste Management Centre):

 - Taree Waste Management Centre - 6843 The Bucketts Way, Tinonee.

 - Gloucester Waste Management Centre - 385 Thunderbolts Way, Gloucester.

-- Stroud Waste Management Centre - Simmesville Road, Stroud.
+- Stroud Waste Management Centre - Simmsville Road, Stroud.